SlyMarbo/spdy/README.md

 The following examples use features specific to SPDY.

-Just the SPDY handler is shown.
+Just the handler is shown.

 Use SPDY's pinging features to test the connection:
 ```go